-The CHSRA adopted its most recent Business Plan in June 2018, with the draft 2020 Business Plan currently being cycled for review.
-As with the previous Business Plans, CHSRA continues to recognize the interregional importance of the Burbank to Anaheim segment of the HSR system and the need to make strategic investments that will help link rail systems together over time.
+The CHSRA adopted its most recent Business Plan in June 2018.
+As with the previous Business Plan, CHSRA continues to recognize the interregional importance of the Burbank to Anaheim segment of the HSR system and the need to make strategic investments that will help link rail systems together over time.
 In FY 2020-21, the CHSRA and the LOSSAN Agency will continue efforts to coordinate efforts in the LOSSAN rail corridor.